 To move the debate online we created polls on social.

-Greyhound was expanding their service and refreshing their buses.
+Greyhound was expanding their service and upgrading their fleet.
 To spread the word, we launched an out of home campaign that ran in key markets throughout the country.